Should we be promoting handwashing at different times during infectious disease outbreaks?

 Are some types of soap more effective than others?

 Antibacterial soap is not more effective in community-settings and under normal use conditions (i.e. when hands are not washed for as long and thoroughly as in laboratory experiments).
-This is thought to be because of the way soap works at a microbiological level (see ‘Why does handwashing with soap work so well to prevent COVID-19?’) and because it takes a while for the antimicrobial properties to be activated and by this time most pathogens have already been removed from hands.
+This is thought to be because of the way soap works at a microbiological level (see our resource on how handwashing with soap works’) and because it takes a while for the antimicrobial properties to be activated and by this time, most pathogens have already been removed from hands.
 Antimicrobial soap is recommended in health care facilities since it is important to ensure that sinks and drains don’t become reservoirs for pathogens in these settings.

 Is alcohol-based hand rub better than soap?

-Handwashing with soap is the most commonly recommended method for removing SARS-CoV-2 from hands.
-This is because soap is effective in removing and killing the virus and because soap is cheap and affordable.
-It is also gentle on hands so repeated use should not cause irritation.
-Alcohol-based hand rub is as effective against the virus but is less widely available and is often more expensive.
+Handwashing with soap is the most commonly recommended method for removing pathogens from hands.
+This is because soap is effective in removing and killing pathogens and because soap is cheap and affordable.
+It is also gentle on hands, so repeated use should not cause irritation.
+Alcohol-based hand rub is effective against many bacteria and viruses, including SARS-CoV-2, but is less widely available and is often more expensive.
 It is recommended that alcohol-based hand rub be a back-up solution, for when handwashing with soap is difficult or impractical (such as when a person is outside their home).

 Should we be promoting handwashing with chlorinated water?

-It is not necessary to use chlorinated water for handwashing during this COVID-19 outbreak as soap and water is highly effective in killing and removing SARS-CoV-2 from hands (see ‘Why does handwashing with soap work so well to prevent COVID-19?’).
-Using chlorinated water does kill viruses but may also cause skin or eye irritations so currently the WHO recommend using soap and water or alcohol-based hand sanitiser as both are gentler on skin.
-However, if the latter is not currently available or feasible, chlorinated water can be used as a temporary measure.
+It is not necessary to use chlorinated water for handwashing during most infectious disease outbreaks, as soap and water is highly effective at killing and removing pathogens from hands.
+Using chlorinated water does kill viruses, but may also cause skin or eye irritations, so within the recent COVID-19 pandemic, the WHO recommend using soap and water or alcohol-based hand sanitiser as both are gentler on skin.
+However, if the latter is not available or feasible, chlorinated water can be used as a temporary measure.

 In some settings, such as those recently affected by Ebola outbreaks, there may be a precedent for handwashing with chlorine to combat the spread of disease.
 In these settings, it might be more acceptable to promote the use of chlorinated water at public handwashing facilities (but only if it proves challenging to promote handwashing with soap).
 Chlorinated water may also be considered in locations where soap supplies are limited.
 Chlorinated water should not be promoted as an option for handwashing at home.
 Chlorine can be a dangerous chemical and so it is important that it is stored and handled with care.